What Makes You a High-Risk Driver?

 Additional High-Risk Factors

 New or inexperienced drivers often receive high-risk classification simply due to lack of driving history.
-Young drivers and those who recently obtained their license statistically have higher accident rates, which is reflected in elevated premiums.
+Young drivers and those who recently obtained their license statistically have higher accident rates — teen drivers can average upward of $9,825/year for full coverage as standalone policyholders in 2026.

 Poor credit history influences insurance rates in most states.
-Insurers use credit-based insurance scores to predict claim likelihood, and poor credit can significantly increase your premiums — in H2 2025, drivers with low credit paid an average of $4,126 annually for full coverage, a 75% premium over average rates.
+Insurers use credit-based insurance scores to predict claim likelihood, and poor credit can significantly increase your premiums — drivers with poor credit pay 40–105% more than good-credit policyholders in 2026.

 High-performance or specialized vehicles sometimes contribute to high-risk classification, particularly when combined with other factors.
-Sports cars, luxury vehicles, and modified cars suggest higher claim potential.
 Learn more about non-standard auto insurance if you fall into multiple high-risk categories.

 Average Cost Increases by Violation Type